 MyWorkpapers also has generic Tickmarks that can be added for your review of the lead schedule.
 For further information on Tickmarks click here.

 Uploading and referencing supporting documents into MyWorkpapers is very easy.
-Simply select a file from a folder on your computer or server and drag it Into your audit file, Documents can be dragged directly into lead schedules or into folders in your working paper index.
+Simply select a file from a folder on your computer or server and drag it Into your audit file, Documents can be dragged directly into lead schedules or folders in your working paper index.
 For detailed instructions on uploading supporting documents, Click Here

 Tips and tricks: Documents dragged directly into a lead schedule will be automatically referenced and copied to the relevant folder.
-Document references are automatically hyperlinked an can be opened by clicking on the reference.
+Document references are automatically hyperlinked and can be opened by clicking on the reference.
 A range of document types can be uploaded, including pdf, docx, xlsx, as well as text and image files.
 Multiple references can be entered into a lead schedule, including page references for large pdf documents.

 Add a new workpaper